Wouldn’t it be great if you had a say in how much you’re charged for your monthly sewer service? Wait a minute, you actually do!

 Ok everyone, let’s have a show of hands to see how many of you run your irrigation systems at least once per week during the winter?
 Now, ask yourself why?
 Because dormant grass won’t grow!

 First, you must understand that irrigating dormant grass will not make it grow, no matter how hard you try or how much water you apply.
-As long as soil temperatures are below 70 degrees, warm season turf grasses will not produce green shoots that require mowing or irrigation.
 Only the roots of grasses, trees and shrubs are active in the winter and generally survive on the sporadic rainfall that the area receives.
 What WILL turn green because of irrigation are the germinating winter weeds like dandelions and henbit, along with cool-season weedy grasses such as rye, fescue, Poa anna and rescue grass.

 Lower Those Sewer Charges